alibaba/BladeDISC/docs/build_from_source.md

     please goto [this website](https://hub.docker.com/r/bladedisc/bladedisc/tags?page=1&name=devel) to
     find more images with various CUDA versions.

+    **Note that we use the same development docker images for both Nvidia GPU backend and X86 CPU backend.
+For X86 CPU backend, both the building phase and execution phase do not requires CUDA available.**

 - step2: build and test tensorflow_bladedisc with an all-in-on bash script.

     ``` bash
+    # For GPU backend
     bash ./scripts/ci/build_and_test.sh

+    # For CPU backend
+    bash ./scripts/ci/build_and_test.sh --cpu-only
     ```

     the above command generates a wheel Python package on the path: `./build`,